SEND Information Report

 - Lego Therapy

 The school currently buys in Mable, an interactive Speech and Language Therapist initiative (SALT).
-A Specialist SLT who works one day each week in our Resource Provision (Jess Carpenter) and a variety of online qualified SALT who work daily across all the year groups.
+A Specialist SALT who works one day each week in our Resource Provision (Emily Woodhouse) and a variety of online qualified SALT who work daily across all the year groups.
 This provides school with an excellent opportunity to support speech and language development for everyone.
-All Therapists work with children both in small groups and on a one to one basis with a designated and trained TA delivering follow up sessions in class.
+All Therapists work with children both in small groups and on a one-to-one basis with a designated and trained TA delivering follow up sessions in class.
 Parents have access to the site to develop further skills at home.
 Some of the children are on the speech therapy caseload and others are not.
 Where additional support is thought to be beneficial, a referral to speech therapy will be made with additional consent from parents/carers so that accurate records of progress can be kept.

 The school also has some teaching assistants who have received training enabling them to deliver more specialist support.

-Miss Beth Bennett attends SENCo Network meetings and Educational Psychologist Cluster planning meetings every term and has completed the following courses:
+Mrs Lucy Dalgliesh attends SENCO Network meetings and Educational Psychologist Cluster planning meetings every term and has completed the following courses:

 All members of staff within the Resource Provision are well trained and highly competent in delivering the Early Years Foundation Stage Curriculum, PIVATS as well as the National Curriculum.
 Our Resource Provision is now highly regarded among the SEND provisions available in Leeds.